ThijsZijdel/Amsta-ErrorlessLearning/README.md

 ### Usage
-Currently the application isn't public available.
+Currently the application is in private use by Amsta Amsterdam.